 Three quality backpacks that will keep school supplies in order.

 Wanderwild, founded by two Highlands Ranch moms, designed their Explorer backpack specifically for students in pre-K through fifth grade.
-Kids can choose from a number of designs, including unicorns, dinos, and aviator camo (shown) and can have it personalized with their initials or name.
+Kids can choose from a number of designs, including unicorns, dinos, and aviator camo, and can have it personalized with their initials or name.

-A sturdy backpack is a must for older students who carry heavy textbooks or laptops around.
+A sturdy backpack is a must for students who carry books or tablets around.
 This pick is made with durable canvas and has a flat base that keeps the backpack standing upright.

 With padded straps, a front zipper pouch, and two water bottle pockets, this printed ‘pack is a no-brainer for little learners.
 There’s even a designated tablet sleeve for kids who have tech to tote back and forth from the classroom.